roastduck/FreeTensor/docs/guide/build-and-run.md

     PYTHONPATH=../python:../build:$PYTHONPATH PYTHONMALLOC=malloc valgrind python3 -m pytest
     ```

     Sometimes Valgrind is not enough to detect some errors.
 An alternative is to use the sanitizer from GCC.
-To use it, first edit `CMakeLists.txt` to add a `-fsanitize=address` compiler flag (or other mode like `-fsanitize=undefined`), then:
+For example, if you are using the "address" sanitizer, first set `-DFT_DEBUG_SANITIZE=address` to `cmake`, and then:

     ```
     PYTHONPATH=../python:../build:$PYTHONPATH LD_PRELOAD=`gcc -print-file-name=libasan.so` pytest -s
     ```

+    If you are using another sanitizer, change the string set to `FT_DEBUG_SANITIZE` and the library's name.
+For example, `-DFT_DEBUG_SANITIZE=undefined` and `libubsan.so`.

 ## Build this Document